spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that checkout plugins work correctly:
+Make sure that checkout plugins work correctly:
-1. Add a configurable product to cart without completing its configuration.
+1. Add a configurable product to the cart without completing its configuration.
 2. Try to place an order with the product.
-3. Ensure that the order is not placed and you get an error message about incomplete configuration.
+3. Make sure that the order is not placed and you get an error message about incomplete configuration.

 {% endinfo_block %}